AdeelK93/collapsibleTree/README.md

 [![Collapsible Tree](README-example-1.PNG)](https://adeelk93.github.io/collapsibleTree/)

 The color of each node can be customized to draw attention to the levels of hierarchy.
+Thanks to Ryan Derickson for the implementation idea!
+Colors can be constants or generated from a gradient function.

 ``` r
 # Data from US Forest Service DataMart